 What’s next for employer branding?

-We’re going to see a large shift towards employee-centric website focus.
+We’re going to see a significant shift towards employee-centric website focus.
 You’re going to be seeing employer branding all over company websites showcasing their people.
 We’re going to see a lot more companies investing resources into building out their websites as a genuine candidate attraction tool.

 Connect with Brad on LinkedIn!